eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 So voting exclusively for all good candidates and no bad candidates is *uniquely* undominated.
 There's no reason to submit any other ballot, and you'll never get anything but a potentially worse outcome by doing so.

 This is worth emphasizing: strategyproofness is inherently achievable on dichotomous preferences.
-Essentially, each voters have two "blobs" of candidates: the good and the bad.
+Essentially, each voter has two "blobs" of candidates: the good and the bad.
 Each voter just wants *any* candidate from the good blob to win, and *no* candidate from the bad blob to win.
 So there's nothing better to do than to fully support every option in the good blob and fully oppose every option in the bad blob.
 This is exactly what Approval voting does, and so Approval voting is strategyproof on dichotomous preferences.

 Since Approval picks the candidate with the most approvals, it's simply "counting" voters or support.
 One person, one vote!
-So making sure you're counted fully for all the good, and not at all for the bad, is the best you can do.
+So making sure you're counted fully for all the good, and not at all for the bad, is the best you can possibly do.
 Why would you ever do anything else?

 Alright, so Approval is anonymous, neutral, strictly monotone, and strategyproof on dichotomous preferences.
 Big whoop, right?
 Why does that matter?
 It turns out this is a *huge* whoop.